 Neon is one of the most popular lighting materials in the world.
 But does neon conduct electricity?

 Neon is a noble gas, meaning it does not usually conduct electricity.
-The term “noble gases” refers to a class of unique elements that do not interact chemically with other types of features.
+“Noble gases” refers to a class of unique elements that do not interact chemically with other features.

 We will go into more detail below.